keraton/consul-workshop/ASSIGNMENT.md

 ## By using consuls DNS API (use dnsmasq)

 Consul run a DNS server in localhost at port 8600.
 But unfortunately java application can only use default port (53) to define the DNS server.
 So what we want to do in this exercice is to run another DNS server at the localhost but with the correct port number.
 We are going to use dnsmasq.

+### Change in the DNS

+In the master node :

 * Install dnsmasq
 ```bash